Hawaii photographer finds fine art in massive Pacific waves - WHIZ News

 Little just released a book, “The Art of Waves,” that chronicles his adventures in the ocean.
 It contains more than 150 of his favorite images.

-“Shorebreak is so beautiful and scary at the same time,” Little said of the waves that crash directly onto the sand.
+“Shorebreak is so beautiful and scary at the same time,” Little said.
 “I used to surf the shorebreak, so … it’s my comfort zone.
 I like sand bottom.
 I think it has more aqua beautiful colors.”

 Surfing great Kelly Slater affectionately calls Little “Turbo” — he was known for driving fast and taking chances when the two got to know each other decades ago, well before Slater became one of surfing’s most decorated athletes.